top of page

 The EPSRC Supergen Energy Networks Hub Risk and Resilience Day is continuing the tradition of the previous Durham Risk Day series (2010-2014) and is an annual seminar for researchers involved in all aspects of risk and uncertainty analysis applied to current and future power and energy systems.

-We have had great events in Manchester in 2018, Cambridge in 2019, Glasgow in 2020, London in 2023, and Newcastle in 2024.
-Our road-trip continues and this year we are off to Birmingham!
+We have had great events in Manchester in 2018, Cambridge in 2019, Glasgow in 2020, London in 2023Newcastle in 2024, and Birmingham in 2025.
+Our road-trip continues and this year we are off to Edinburgh!

 This one-day event will showcase the best research and industrial applications across the following topics: